History and Conversion into International – 301 E. Armour

 Throughout the years that followed, this building housed companies such as IBM, Braniff Airlines, Occidental Petroleum, and the Housing Authority.
 The lifespan of Braniff Airlines, a U.S. based airline and successor to Braniff International Airways, was relatively short-lived: 1983-1990.
 However, in 1989, just before the airline ceased all existing operations, Braniff named Kansas City, MO (MCI) a primary hub for its business dealings.
 Prior to 301 E. Armour Blvd being obtained by Mac Properties, ReDsicover Mental Health occupied the space for a relatively short period of time.
 ReDiscover was an agency that offered treatment options for both inpatient and outpatient substance abusers located in the midtown area.

 In 2013, Mac Properties hired Helix Architecture and Centric Projects to transform the space into the mixed-use development nestled into the historic span that is Armour Boulevard.
 The redesign and renovation of the 100,000-square-foot building will include commercial tenants on the two lower floors, and 56 luxury apartments for rent on the four upper floors.
+With so much space to rent out, you can be sure that some of the apartments found in this building may find themselves on real estate websites similar to Shoppok’s apartment directory.

 The Renovation – Gillham Plaza to International